 - Lutefisk – Minnesota’s fruitcake

-- Kranz – How people in Minnesota pronounce ‘crayons’; some will also call them “color kranz.”
+- Kranz – This is how some people here pronounce ‘crayons’; others call them “color kranz.”

 - “McGolden or Mich Golden” – A very popular beer among the Minnesotans.